CONTENT WARNING

 Context

 The expansion of the railroad network during the 1850s made the long trip to western Virginia's resorts far easier.
 Broadside advertisements urged urban dwellers from Richmond, Petersburg, and other cities to escape the humid, unhealthy summers by traveling the railroads to visit mountain resorts.
-Travelers could complete their journey in one day (getting "through by day-light") instead of a trip that had formerly taken several days over bumpy, dusty mountain roads.
+Travelers could complete their journey in one day (getting "through by day-light") instead of one that had formerly taken several days over bumpy, dusty mountain roads.
 In 1855, Virginians visiting the springs could travel on the state's newest railroad, the Virginia and Tennessee.
 The route linked several other rail lines and accelerated the population growth and economic development of much of southwestern Virginia and eastern Tennessee.

 Broadsides, often overside printed sheets of paper, typically contained proclamations, announcements, or advertisements, and were publicly posted or distributed door to door.